Maternal Substance Use Disorders

 Babies born to women who used substances during their pregnancies may display signs of addiction and withdrawal, which are a result of the mother’s dependence on substances during pregnancy.
 The withdrawal or abstinence symptoms develop shortly after birth.
 Symptoms include:

 - loud, high-pitched crying

 - digestive difficulties

-It is difficult to estimate the full extent of the consequences of maternal drug abuse and to determine the specific hazard of a particular drug to the unborn child.
-This is because multiple factors, such as the amount and number of all drugs abused, including nicotine; extent of prenatal care; possible neglect or abuse of the child; exposure to violence in the environment; socioeconomic conditions; maternal nutrition; other health conditions; and exposure to sexually transmitted diseases.
+It is difficult to estimate the full extent of the consequences of maternal SUD and to determine the specific hazards of a particular drug to the unborn child.
+This is because multiple factors, such as the amount and number of all drugs used, including nicotine; extent of prenatal care; possible neglect or abuse of the child; exposure to violence in the environment; socioeconomic conditions; maternal nutrition; other health conditions; and exposure to sexually transmitted diseases.
 All of these factors can all interact to impact maternal, fetal, and child outcomes.
 If someone wants to become pregnant or is pregnant, stopping substance use early is the best prevention method.

 Neonatal Abstinence Syndrome (NAS)

 Neonatal withdrawal or neonatal abstinence syndrome (NAS) is a withdrawal syndrome in babies caused by the mother stopping the misuse of prescription pain killers or illegal opioid street drugs.
 NAS can have a number of negative effects on the baby, including premature birth, creating additional short– and long–term health challenges.
 NAS babies often require longer hospitalizations.
 Signs and symptoms of NAS newborns are:

 - difficulties with tone and movement, such as tight muscles and tremors and/or jitteriness.
 These problems can lead to difficulties in feeding, causing weight loss or failure to thrive.